 2. Think security

 With increased digitisation in Singapore’s healthcare industry comes more cybersecurity risks.
-The healthcare industry is a popular target for cyberattackers due to the sensitive information contained in many systems.
+The healthcare industry is a popular target for cyber attackers due to the sensitive information contained in many systems.
 The 2021 cyberattack on an ophthalmology clinic that compromised the data of more than 73,000 patients is just one example of this.

 3. Develop computer literacy

 Basic computer literacy in healthcare involves knowing how to use a computer and perform basic tasks.
-There are some universal softwares that you should know about as well as troubleshooting strategies that can save you time heading to the IT department.
+There are some universal software that you should know about as well as troubleshooting strategies that can save you time heading to the IT department.

-You should also know how network connection and diagnoses work.
+You should also know how network connections and diagnoses work.
 Most healthcare jobs will require internet connection to varying degrees, so knowing how to use a network and quickly fix basic problems will improve your workflow.

 Alongside these, workers in the healthcare industry particularly benefit from search engine knowledge.
 It may seem easy to just google a term, but advanced functions like Google Scholar or industry-specific search engines require a little more effort to find what you’re looking for.
 Search engine competency is easy to learn and saves a lot of time sifting through poorly researched or irrelevant articles.